MissStrong/ICS4U/Unit 1/Note 6 - Loops.md

 In this example, the for loop that iterates on `i` would be referred to as the **outer loop**, and the for loop that iterates on `j` would be referred to as the **inner loop**.

-If you had a loop inside of a loop, which is already inside another loop, there would be two levels of inner loops.
+If we have a loop inside of a loop, which is already inside another loop, there would be two levels of inner loops.

 ### Infinite Loops

-If a condition is never reached, a loop may run indefinitely with no end in sight.
+If a condition is never reached, a loop will run indefinitely with no end in sight until the program is stopped.

 ```java
 for (int i = 1; i != 10; i += 2) {